 San Antonio Workplace Accidents

 The recent boom in the oil and gas industry, as well as the industries supporting oil and gas production and exploration, has led to a drastic increase in worker fatalities and work injuries throughout the state of Texas.
 This has caught the attention of the Occupational Health and Safety Administration (OSHA) and other agencies that monitor worker safety issues.
 According to an analysis by the Houston Chronicle, oil and gas workers in Texas were more likely to die on the job than those in any other line of work.
 They found that, while overall workplace deaths in Texas declined, oil and gas fatalities actually rose.

 Between 2007 and 2011, OSHA investigated at least 84 cases in which oil and gas workers were killed on the job.
 The death rates for oil and gas in Texas are among the highest of any industry in the state.
-The oil and gas industry is not the only industry plagued with large numbers of worker injuries and deaths – many other industries also have high reports of injury-causing accidents.
+The oil and gas industry is not the only industry plagued with large numbers of worker injuries and deaths – many other industries also have high reports of serious injury-causing accidents.
 OSHA, the government agency charged with ensuring worker safety and investigating workplace injuries and wrongful death, has the authority to fine companies for failing to follow safety regulations.

 - Fall protection